3 Spatial data operations

 Figure 3.12: The pairwise intersections of nz and grid, calculated with .overlay

-Next, we calculate the areas of the intersections, into a new attribute we name 'area_sub'.
-If an nz polygon was completely within a single grid polygon, then area_sub is going to be equal to area; otherwise, it is going to be smaller:
+We also need to calculate the areas of the intersections, here into a new attribute 'area_sub'.
+If an nz polygon was completely within a single grid polygon, then area_sub is going to be equal to area; otherwise, it is going to be smaller.

 nz_grid['area_sub'] = nz_grid.area